MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-process-sales-returns-cancellations.md

 7. In the **Unit Price Excl.
 Tax** field, enter the amount of the sales allowance.
 8. Assign the sales allowance as an item charge to the items in the posted shipment.
 For more information, see [Use Item Charges to Account for Additional Trade Costs](payables-how-assign-item-charges.md).
 When you have assigned the allowance, return to the **Sales Credit Memo** page.

 When you post the sales return order, the sales allowance is added to the relevant sales entry amount.
-In this way, you can maintain accurate stock valuation.
+In this way, you can maintain accurate inventory valuation.

 ## <a name="to-combine-return-receipts"></a>To combine return receipts
 You can combine return receipts if your customer returns several items that are covered by different sales return orders.